scottadamgordon/myrepository/markdown.md

 **IMPORTANT:** Custom changes to the questionnaire or the implementation of the decision tree aren't recommended and aren't officially supported.
 Any changes could be overwritten by future CovApp updates.

-## I work with i.s.h.med, is there anything I must consider?
+## I work with i.s.h.med, is there anything I must consider? <a name="i-work-with-ishmed-is-there-anything-i-must-consider"></a>

 The requirements for running the CovApp are independent of your hospital information system (HIS).
 For the i.s.h.med HIS, we offer solutions that have been developed together with Charité.